AndyAtBSG/SampleTest/README.md

 - Error handling
 - String resources and URLs
 - Pass data by ID.
 It can be slower but it forces you to be more robust in the end
+- Themeing and styling.
+I didn't get too into it.
+I rely heavily on designers.
+Reuse styles